TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 Now, as the Krebs report states, GitHub users are most likely more vigilant and aware than the average PC user and changes are that not that many fell to this trap, but what if this was less targeted and affected regular PC users?
 The likelihood of success would most likely increase drastically.

-The incident report does not describe how target selection was made for this, but I would assume that the emails have been compromised with the association to GitHub, manual reconnaissance and target selection seems to be too far fetched in this case.
+The incident report does not describe how target selection was made for this, but I would assume that the emails have been compromised with the association to GitHub (compromised emailing list perhaps), manual reconnaissance and target selection seems to be too far fetched in this case.

 [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/details/win.lumma) states that Lumma Stealer is developed by a threat actor Shamel (also using the alias Lumma) and is available through a Malware-as-a-Service (MaaS) model.
 Origin most likely from Russia (Made available on Russian speaking forums), but at this stage I cannot find confirmation on this.
 It seems that the primary target of this is cryptocurrency wallets and two-factor authentication (2FA) browser extensions, which would mean that the end goal is monetary gain.
 This could be done by extorsion, blackmail, by the theft of cryptocurrency assets or by selling the hijacked credentials.